Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 TipTip

-Force by Mojio prides itself on being an easy-to-use platform with quick installation.
-Since each plan includes plug-and-play GPS trackers, installing each device is as simple as plugging it into your vehicle’s OBD-II port.
-Once the device is installed, it can begin tracking data.
-You can create user accounts to view the Force by Mojio dashboard on your computer, tablet or smartphone.
+Force Fleet Tracking prides itself on being an easy-to-use platform with quick installation.
+Since each plan includes plug-and-play GPS trackers, installing a device is as simple as plugging it into your vehicle’s OBD2 port.
+Once installed, it can begin tracking data.
+Fleet managers can create user accounts to view the Force dashboard on a computer, tablet or smartphone.

 Methodology

-Choosing a GPS fleet tracking system can be challenging, which is why we’ve done much of the heavy lifting for you.
-We spent countless hours researching and analyzing GPS fleet tracking systems to identify the top solutions on the market.
-We looked at hardware, features, pricing and contracts, usability, refresh times, and customer service, and we even got hands-on with demos and product videos when possible.
-When searching for the best GPS fleet tracking system for driver accountability, we focused on features like driver performance tracking, routing and navigation, vehicle health, and alerts and reports.
+Choosing a GPS fleet tracking system can be challenging, so we’ve done much of the heavy lifting for you.
+We spent hours researching and analyzing GPS fleet tracking systems to identify the best solutions on the market.
+We looked at hardware, features, pricing and contracts, usability, refresh times and customer support.
+We attended hands-on demos when possible and watched detailed product videos.
+When searching for the best GPS fleet tracking system for driver accountability specifically, we focused on driver performance tracking, routing and navigation, vehicle health and alerts and reports.

-Instead of serving a wide variety of businesses, Force by Mojio caters specifically to small firms in field and home service industries.
+Force Fleet Tracking caters primarily to small firms in the field and home service industries.
 Most of its customers have fleets of between one and three vehicles.
-With this target audience in mind, Force by Mojio offers a low-cost fleet tracking solution with the features small home service businesses would need.
-These include driver safety and performance details; vehicle maintenance tracking, alerts and reports; navigation; and routing.
+With this target audience in mind, Force Fleet Tracking offers a low-cost fleet tracking solution with the features small home service businesses need most, including driver safety and performance details, vehicle maintenance tracking, alerts and reports, navigation and routing.

 Overall Value